openstack/freezer/doc/README.rst

 Architecture
 ============

 Freezer architectural components are the following:

 -  OpenStack Swift (the storage)
--  freezer client running on the node where the backups and restores are to be executed
+-  Freezer client running on the node where the backups and restores are to be executed

 Freezer uses GNU Tar or Rsync algorithm under the hood to execute incremental backup and restore.
 When a key is provided, it uses OpenSSL or cryptography module (OpenSSL compatible)